LittleSimpleWallpaperChanger/lswc/README.md

 What this program does:
 -----------------------
 Ask you to point to a 'wallpaper'-folder, filled with .jpg files.
 This chosen path is then stored in a file It then selects a .jpg file, also random chosen, and registers that file as the current wallpaper.
-Pauses for a random time period (between 1 and 5 minutes) and again selects a .jpg file from the folder.
+It then pauses for a random time period (between 1 and 5 minutes) and again selects a .jpg file from the folder.

 What this program does not do:
 ------------------------------